UST-MICO/grapheditor/docs/groups.rst

     If nodes need to be moved from code use the :js:func:`GraphEditor.moveNode` function instead of changing the node coordinates directly!
     This method also considers all relavant group logic just like dragging the node to that position would.

-The attributes :js:attr:`GroupBehaviour.moveChildrenAlongGoup` and :js:attr:`GroupBehaviour.captureChildMovement` change how node movement is performed by this group.
+The attributes :js:attr:`GroupBehaviour.moveChildrenAlongGoup?` and :js:attr:`GroupBehaviour.captureChildMovement?` change how node movement is performed by this group.

-If :js:attr:`GroupBehaviour.moveChildrenAlongGoup` is ``true`` the group moves all children returned by :js:func:`GroupingManager.getAllChildrenOf` method if the group node itself is moved.
+If :js:attr:`GroupBehaviour.moveChildrenAlongGoup?` is ``true`` the group moves all children returned by :js:func:`GroupingManager.getAllChildrenOf` method if the group node itself is moved.

-If :js:attr:`GroupBehaviour.captureChildMovement` is ``true`` and a child in the same tree as the group is moved the movement is instead captured by the group node.
+If :js:attr:`GroupBehaviour.captureChildMovement?` is ``true`` and a child in the same tree as the group is moved the movement is instead captured by the group node.
 The move is then performed as if the move happened for the group node instead.
-With the decision function :js:func:`GroupBehaviour.captureChildMovementForNode` the decision can be made depending on the specific node.
+With the decision function :js:func:`GroupBehaviour.captureChildMovementForNode?` the decision can be made depending on the specific node.

 .. seealso::
-    For even more fine grained control ove child node movement use :js:func:`GroupBehaviour.beforeNodeMove`, :js:func:`GroupBehaviour.onNodeMoveStart` and :js:func:`GroupBehaviour.onNodeMoveEnd`.
+    For even more fine grained control ove child node movement use :js:func:`GroupBehaviour.beforeNodeMove?`, :js:attr:`GroupBehaviour.onNodeMoveStart?` and :js:func:`GroupBehaviour.onNodeMoveEnd?`.

 1. Move all nodes in the group if the group node is moved: